quicwg/base-drafts/draft-ietf-quic-transport.md

 attacker be able to predict the packet number and placement of frames in packets with some amount of reliability.

-Limiting control over datagram content is considered infeasible.
-The primary focus of subsequent sections is analysis of the ways in which datagrams are sent prior to address validation.
+This section assumes that limiting control over datagram content is not feasible.
+The focus of the mitigations in subsequent sections is on limiting the ways to use datagrams that are sent prior to address validation for request forgery.

 ### Request Forgery with Initial Packets